julkhami/DeepReader/README.md

 # DeepReader
 DeepReader is a simple command line reading app which presents text in small units.
-Just import a segmented text file from the command line, navigate backwards and forwards and save comments.
+Just import a segmented text file from the command line and DeepReader lets you navigate backwards and forwards and save comments.